< Expand the Menu to access our Tree Identification Pages

 Corkwood Duboisia myoporoides Other names: Duboisia

 The Corkwood or Duboisia grows on the margins or within different types of rainforests and reaches a height of up to 20m (Picture 1).
-Crooked trunks feature a very deeply furrowed and corky bark, which is light brown in colour with grey and cream coloured patches.
-Bark texture is more brittle than that of the Soft Corkwood Ackama paniculata (2).
-Small white flowers with five rounded and frilled petals are less than 1 cm in diameter and are arranged on large panicles, which appear at the very end of young branches.
+Crooked trunks feature a very deeply furrowed and soft corky bark, which is light brown in colour with grey and cream coloured patches (2).
+Small white flowers with five rounded and frilled petals reach less than 1cm in diameter and are arranged on large panicles, which appear at the very end of young branches.
 Main flowering period is late winter and spring (3).
-The rounded to slightly ovoid shaped fruit is a berry turning black when fully mature.
-It measures 5 to 6 mm across with the remaining (flower) calyx visible at the base of the fruit (4).
-Simple leaves with an alternate arrangement are; up to 13 cm long, elliptic to oblanceolate in shape with wavy margins, greyish dull green, hairless and soft in texture.
+The rounded to slightly ovoid shaped fruit, a berry, turns black when fully mature.
+It measures 5 to 6mm across with the remaining (flower) calyx visible at the base of the fruit (4).
+Simple leaves with an alternate arrangement are; up to 13cm long, elliptic or oblanceolate (reverse lance-shaped) with wavy margins, greyish dull green, hairless and soft in texture.
 Leaf apex is acute ending in a fairly blunt point, base shape is attenuate.
-Venation is only faintly visible but the centre vein is prominently raised (5).
+Venation is only faintly visible, but the centre vein is prominently raised (5).
 Distribution: NSW south coast to central Qld.

 Crabapple Schizomeria ovata Other names: White Birch